kimsagha/NLP_Classification/README.md

 2. Create Pycharm project with conda-environment using Python 3.9 as the Python interpreter
 3. Install the following packages using pip:
-   - pandas, numpy, imblearn, tensorflow, keras
+   - pandas, numpy, imblearn, scikit-learn, tensorflow, keras
 4. Read in data
 5. Pre-process data
 6. Create and tune the model